mrcook/zx-spectrum-games/README.md

 * [SkoolkitZ80](https://packagecontrol.io/packages/SkoolkitZ80) syntax package.
 * [Z80 Assembly](https://packagecontrol.io/packages/Z80%20Assembly) syntax package.

-### Working with TZX Files
+### Reading Tape and Disk Files

-If you have a need to read the metadata found in Spectrum `.tzx` or `.tap` files, checkout my [`tzxit`](https://github.com/mrcook/tzxit) terminal app, which happens to be written in the Go language.
+If you have a need to read the metadata found in the tape and disk files used by emulators - such as the ZX Spectrum `tzx` or Commodore 64 `t64` files - you may be interested in my [`RetroIO`](https://github.com/mrcook/retroio) terminal app, which happens to be written in the Go language (golang).

 Cheers,
 Michael Cook